Oldschoolwoman/test/README.md

 Local History feature tracks changes you make to the source code, results of refactoring, and state of the source code based on a set of predefined events (testing, deployment, commit or update).
 It applies to any structural artifacts: projects, directories, packages, files, classes, class members, tags and selected fragments of text.

 Local History revisions are marked with <i>labels</i>, which are similar to versions in traditional version control systems.
-Viewing or reverting or differences is performed against these labels.
+Viewing or reverting differences is performed against these labels.

 Labels based on predefined events are added to the local revisions automatically.
 Besides, you can manually put your own labels to the project artifacts to mark your changes.
 See <a href="#using-custom-labels">Using Custom Labels</a> for details.

-Local history is cleared when you install a new version of IntelliJ IDEA or when you invalidate caches.
+Local history is cleared when you install a new version of IntelliJ IDEA or when you <a href="https://www.jetbrains.com/help/idea/cleaning-system-cache.html">invalidate caches</a>.
 So, before performing these operations make sure you checked in the necessary changes into your global version control system.

 <h3>Considerations and Limitations</h3>
 <ol>